Clock of the Long Now: Displaying the time and date

 Many of the usual units displayed on clocks, such as hours and calendar dates, may have little meaning after 10,000 years.
 However, every human culture counts days, months (in some form), and years, all of which are based on lunar and solar cycles.
 There are also longer natural cycles, such as the 25,765-year precession of Earth's axis.
 On the other hand, the clock is a product of our time, and it seems appropriate to pay homage to our current arbitrary systems of time measurement.
 In the end, it seemed best to display both the natural cycles and some of the current cultural cycles.

 The center of the clock will show a star field, indicating both the sidereal day and the precession of the zodiac.
 Around this will be a display showing the positions of the Sun and the Moon in the sky, as well as the phase and angle of the Moon.
-Outside this will be the ephemeral dial, showing the year according to our current Gregorian calendar system.
+Outside this will be a double dial with digits, showing the year according to our current Gregorian calendar system.
 This will be a five-digit display, indicating the current year in a format like "02000" instead of the more usual "2000" (to avoid a Y10K problem).
 Hillis and Brand plan, if they can, to add a mechanism whereby the power source generates only enough energy to keep track of time; if visitors want to see the time displayed, they would have to manually supply some energy themselves.